Get Legal Advice About A Boundary Dispute

 It is important that the lawyer who you instruct to deal with your boundary or property dispute, has a full understanding of the new protocol and the relevant case law, and understands how best to achieve a pragmatic and cost-effective outcome.

 Over a considerable number of years, Samuels Solicitors LLP has built up a national reputation for this type of work, with an experienced and well-respected team of lawyers and barristers on hand to assist you.
+Read a case study of how we were able to resolve a long-running boundary dispute in Bude as an example of how we can help.

 We are happy to explore different funding options with clients, and regularly deal with cases paid for by legal expense insurance and conditional (no win, no fee agreements) where appropriate.